square/svelte-store/README.md

 );
 ```

 In this example we assume a setup where a user's consentLevels are accessible through the window object.
 We would like to track the dismissal of a tooltip and ideally persist that across page loads.
 To do so we set up a `hasDismissedTooltip` store that can bet set like any other writable store.
-If the user has consented to the `TRACKING` consent level then setting the store will also set a `TOOLTIP_DISMISSED` cookie.
-Otherwise no data will be persisted and the store will reinitialize to the default value `false` on each page load.
+If the user has consented to the `TRACKING` consent level, then setting the store will also set a `TOOLTIP_DISMISSED` cookie.
+Otherwise no data will be persisted and the store will initialize to the default value `false` on each page load.

 Note that if no consent level is provided, `undefined` will be passed to the consent checker.
 This can be handled to provide a default consent for your persisted stores when a consent level is not provided.